top of page

 English and Mathematics

-This measure shows the progress of students in English and mathematic where they did not achieve at least a grade 4 at GCSE by the end of key stage 4.
+This measure shows the progress of students in English and Mathematics where they did not achieve at least a grade 4 at GCSE by the end of Key Stage 4.

 Retention*